Oliver-Leete/Configs/README.md

 snoremap <silent><expr> <plug>(compe-close) compe#close('<c-e>')
 ```

 This next bit is depreciated since moving to compe.
-I just use the standard cmp and autopairs
+I just use the standard CMP and autopairs
 mappings.
 Ctrl+] is used for next snippet selection, and expanding is just done with the completion
 menu.

 Enter is possibly the most used key, used for line breaks, nvim-autopairs splitting, completion
 confirmation and changing the choices in luasnip.
 I've let autopairs deal with most of it, just
 adding in a check for luasnip changeability (and now an extra check for luasnip expandability).
 I
 think this might cause some issues in some snippets, but none that I've used so far.
-I'm currently
+Furthermore,
-trying out this without the snippet choice part, to try and limit the amount of accedental snippet
+I'm currently trying out this without the snippet choice part, to try and limit the amount of
-overwriting I do.
+accidental snippet overwriting I do.

 ```lua
 _G.enter_complete = function()